Licensed Mental Health Counselor

 A master’s degree is generally required for a career as a mental health counselor.
 Typical degrees include a master’s of science in counseling studies, a master’s of science in professional counseling, or a master’s of arts in counseling.

-While there are many programs that can be completed online, between 2,000 to 4,000 internship hours are needed to obtain a license.
+While many programs can be completed online, between 2,000 and 4,000 internship hours are needed to obtain a license.
 Professionals in this field can specialize in a number of different fields, including substance abuse, marriage and family therapy, developmental disability, art therapy, and trauma.

 Admissions Requirements for Mental Health Counselor Programs

-Master’s degrees in mental health counseling require that students have completed at least a bachelor’s degree from a regionally accredited institution prior to admission.
+Master’s degrees in mental health counseling require that students have completed at least a bachelor’s degree from a regionally accredited institution before admission.
 Undergraduate programs that will prepare students for master’s degree studies include those in psychology, sociology, and education.
 Some schools require students to submit GRE scores.
-Students will also be required to submit all school transcripts and most programs request letters of recommendation, resumes, and personal statements.
+Students will also be required to submit all school transcripts, and most programs request letters of recommendation, resumes, and personal statements.

 Mental Health Counselor Program Accreditation